HBRS-SDP/ss24-multi-robot-task-distribution/README.md

 * Task distribution algorithm implementation which distributes the tasks to each robot(Load balancer).

-    * Use zeroMQ to distribute navigation task
+    * Design and implement load balancer with ZeroMQ
-    *
+    * Test load balancing in task distribution

 * Shared memory module which acts as open source of information which is available to entire system including robots.
     * No of items on each shelves must be universal knowledge for system
     * Analytical data such as Real Arrival time, Estimated Arrival time, Start positions and end positions, No of parcels dropped.